 ~ The amount of chocolate you will need depends on the amount of cookies you will be making.
 Start with 1/4 cup or so, then start a new bowl with more when you run out (in case there are crumbs or if first batch gets lumpy).

-Get creative when you plate your finished No-bake Super Bowl Cookies!
+Get creative when you plate your finished No-bake football Cookies!
 If you can find a sheet of grass like material, that would be perfect.
 Or you can dress up green construction paper, or perhaps even scrapbook paper on a plate.

 The possibilities are endless, but one thing is sure – your guests are going to love these No-bake Super Bowl Cookies, using store bought Madeleine cookies!
-Your Super Bowl LIV cookies are going to be the hit of your Super Bowl party!
+Your football cookies are going to be the hit of your party!

-If you’re looking for more Super Bowl party food, why not try our Game Day Clam Dip for a Super Bowl appetizer?
+If you’re looking for more Super Bowl party food, why not try our Game Day Clam Dip for a football party appetizer?